sanjibbehera/KubernetesClusterUpgradeV1.18toV1.19OnUbuntu1804/README.md

     Then using kubeadm utility, spinup the Kubernetes v1.18 Cluster in the 2 VMs and then approach the kubeadm upgrade process to upgrade the cluster to version v1.19.

-Once the VM's are running and Docker already installed via Vagrant, let us install the Kubernetes cluster via Kubeadm.
+Once the VM's are running and Docker already installed via Vagrant configuration scripts, let us install the Kubernetes cluster via Kubeadm.
 Step 1-4 should be executed in all the VMs in Cluster.

 ### Step 1:-